 Also see this report for details.

-A great many moorings in the bay are not insured.
-Those with BBMS on them belong to BB Mooring Services (Vaima) and are reported to be insured (be sure to see the certificate and read the fine print).
-They are also reported to be inspected every 6 months.
-Call on VHF Channel 16, Francis speaks English, French and Tahitian.
+Be careful as many moorings in the bay may not be insured.
+Those belonging to BB Mooring Services (BBMS) and are reported to be insured (be sure to see the certificate and read the fine print).
+They are also reported to be inspected every six months.

 The moorings at the Bora Bora Yacht Club, MaiKai Marina and Bloody Mary's Restaurant are all older moorings and it is dubious as to how well they are maintained.